 Does your written content look anything like this image?

-If so, yikes!
-You got some work to do…
+If so, you got some work to do.

 You may draw in new visitors to your site with attention-grabbing headlines and good SEO, but they’ll bounce quickly if they are met with a scary-looking wall of text.

 Unless they really have to know something, very few people want to dive into a fat mess of a post to maybe find something of value.